CTVA

 Highlights:

---Tom Jones - "Cabaret"
+Tom Jones - "Cabaret" (performance taped in LA).

---Melba Moore - "I Got Love"
+Melba Moore - "I Got Love" joined by Sergio Franchi for last chorus.

---Peter Gennaro Dancers (production number)
+Peter Gennaro Dancers (production number) salute "The Georgie" Awards.

---The Flying Alexanders (trapeze act)
+The Flying Alexanders (trapeze act)

 --Lucille Ball presents award to Carol Burnett.

---Marc Copage & Michael Ling present Outstanding Animal Act trophy to Tanya The
+--Marc Copage & Michael Ling present 'Outstanding Animal Act' trophy to Tanya The Elephant.

 --Tom Smothers presents award to Flip Wilson.